MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/understanding-secretmanagement.md

 useful with each extension vault module.
 For more information on the design of SecretManagement and how to build extension vaults, see the
 [design document](https://github.com/PowerShell/SecretManagement/blob/master/Docs/ARCHITECTURE.md)
 in the **SecretManagement** repository.
-This document describes a reference implementation a **TestVault** module.
+This document describes a reference implementation **TestVault** module.
 Also, reviewing the source code of the [SecretStore](https://github.com/PowerShell/SecretStore) module may serve as an example for extension vault authors looking to build off of existing vaults.